 In order to proceed, you’ll first need to have a high school diploma or equivalent before applying to colleges of your choice.

 Keep in mind that students should take classes in art history, drawing, graphic arts, and/or web design.
 Working on school newspapers or yearbook can help showcase your web design skills.

 Once you’ve been accepted, your coursework will focus on image design and manipulation, web design and website maintenance, 3-D modeling, and digital video editing, as well as other computer software programs and digital tools.

-Additionally, those enrolled in a bachelor’s degree program can expect a combination of specialized classes and real-life, hands-on experiences to prepare them for the job market, including internships or similar opportunities.
+Additionally, those enrolled in a bachelor’s degree program can expect a combination of specialized classes and real-life, hands-on experiences to prepare them for client design thinking and for the design industry job market, including internships or similar opportunities.